Brings trust to the market of ICT products, services and processes across the Union and beyond.

 ENISA, the European Commission supported by working groups (Ad-Hoc Working groups) representing the ecosystem and Member State competent authorities are working together to establish the first schemes.

-The European Certification Scheme for Cloud Services was drafted with the support of an Ad-Hoc Working group and the support of Member States.
+The European Certification Scheme for Cloud Services was drafted with the support of an Ad-Hoc Working group and Member States.
 The text should now enter the process of the ECCG opinion.

 The European Cybersecurity Certification Scheme for 5G is developed in two phases.
 During a first phase which ended in Autumn 2022, ENISA, the experts gathered under an Ad-Hoc Working Group with the EU Commission and Member States analysed the existing industrial evaluations and certifications schemes and their necessary updates to comply with the Cybersecurity Act.
-A first draft scheme should be available for public consultation around mid-2023.
+A first draft scheme will be made available for public consultation, the expected date is under discussion within the AHWG.

 EU cybersecurity certification will bring new EU wide market opportunities by simplifying efforts in demonstrating cybersecurity compliance.
 Certified solutions will be able to stand out on the market and the work done behind will support the development of internal expertise.
 For those already certified with existing schemes, ENISA and Member States will provide guidance to smoothen the transition process and compare requirements from existing schemes to the EU ones to facilitate transition.